Nervous and Endocrine Systems - Control and Coordination -

 5. Compare the role of tendons in helping the skeletal system and the muscular systemwork together

-bridge between two cities.
+to a bridge between two cities.

 6. Infer How does the skeletal system protect other organ systems in the body?